Conflicts of InterestHuman Subjects Research

 My visitor is only going to be here for less than three days, do they need to be a Contingent Worker profile created in Workday?

-It is important for the University to be aware when visitors are on campus, as there are safety considerations for laboratories along with confidentiality of data and PHI as well.
+It is important for the University to be aware when visitors are on campus, as there are safety considerations for laboratories along with confidentiality of data and PHI.
 HR guidance states that individuals normally identified as Contingent Workers but requesting access for less than 3 days may use a WUSTL Guest key in lieu of entry in Workday.
 Non-appointees and Visiting Researchers will still be required to complete the appropriate paperwork.
+Contingent Workers are not permitted access to Epic or PHI without approval from the HIPAA Office, as applicable.

 Additional FAQs will be added based on feedback, and as new information becomes available.